ShiranGiladi/shell/README.md

 # shell

-A nice way to write shell in the C language that run under UNIX (centos 7)
+A nice way to write shell in C language that run under UNIX (centos 7)

+**Does not support pipe commands